Skip to main contentSkip to navigation

 How We Recover Data From a Failed HP Smart Array Controller

 We bypass the Smart Array controller entirely.
 Each member is imaged through a write-blocked HBA in IT mode.
 RIS metadata is extracted from the start of every member image.
-The array is reconstructed virtually using PC-3000 RAID and standard destriping software configured for the HP layout.
+The array is reconstructed virtually using Data Extractor Express RAID Edition and standard destriping software configured for the HP layout.

 1. Evaluation and documentation.
 Record the server model, Smart Array generation (P410, P420, P440, P440ar, P840, MR-series), firmware version, member count, drive capacities, and bay positions.
 Note whether the failure followed a controller swap, a cache battery error, an Online RAID Level Migration, or a 1779 prompt at boot.
 This step is free.